 - add to your favorite trail mix (or buy trail mixes including goji berries)

 - use in your granola recipe in place of raisins or other dried fruit (add right at end of baking, else they will burn).
-If you have Let Them Eat Vegan, you can make this scrumptious and healthy granola:

 Do you like goji berries?
 How do you eat/prepare them?